telerik/winforms-docs/virtualgrid/editing/changing-editors-properties.md

 position: 4
 ---

-# Accessing the editors and changing their properties.
+# Accessing the Editors and Changing their Properties.

 Since the editors are created each time when the user stars edit operation, they can by accessed in the __CellEditorInitialized__ event.
 The following example shows how you can access some of the editors and change their properties.